 However, cutting pavers, especially not in a straight line, is a complicated business.
 There’s no way around it, it can only be done with the help of a saw, like a masonry or demolition saw.

-There is a few other options of saw you can use, some more expensive and dangerous than others.
-But maybe you don’t feel like wasting money renting one or just don’t want the risk of having to handle them.
+There are a few other types of saws you can use, some more expensive and dangerous than others.
+But maybe you don’t feel like wasting money renting one, or just don’t want the risk of having to handle them.

-In this article, we will give you a simple guide on how to make the right calculations and choose the right pavers to avoid any cuttings along with your project.
+In this article, learn how to make the right calculations and choose the right pavers to avoid any cuttings along with your project.

 Curved Paver Walkway Without Cutting Pavers — Math is All You Need